 ~$18 (16 oz)

-⚠️ Weaknesses: No ceramides — moisturizes without repairing.
+Weaknesses: No ceramides -- moisturizes without the same ceramide-forward barrier-support story.
 Contains some ingredients (like petrolatum) that can feel occlusive.

 Check Price on Amazon

-Verdict: CeraVe Moisturizing Cream wins for most people.
-The ceramide technology gives it a functional advantage over Cetaphil's cream, which relies on more traditional emollients.
-The value is also better: CeraVe delivers more ounces at the same price point on Amazon.
+Verdict: CeraVe Moisturizing Cream wins for most dry-feeling routines.
+The ceramide technology gives it a more targeted barrier-support angle than Cetaphil's cream, which relies on more traditional emollients.
+The value is also often better, but check the current Amazon unit price before buying.

 Round 2: Cleansers